 1: Disagreements happen.
 After you both argued, you would find a resolution together.
 And could let the issue go as you found a friendly state of acceptance about the matter.
 Do you agree?

 2: Goals.
-You were both in alignment about each others goals in life.
-You wanted similar things, and supported the other in their own goals.
+You were both in alignment with each other’s goals in life.
+You wanted similar things and supported the other in their own goals.
 Do you agree?

 3: Laughter.
-You shared a similar sense of humour.
+You shared a similar sense of humor.
 You would both laugh together, often, and able to take a joke.
 Do you agree?

 Answer with either a YES, sorta, or NO. Nothing more complex than that.